mtatko/mtatko/README.md

 ## ✨ Projects
 - [CzerwoniakPlus](https://github.com/CzerwoniakPlus): an app for students of Stefan Rowecki "Grot" School Complex No. 1 in Zambrów, where they can find newest and most important news, timetables, substitutions and more! (work in progress)
-- mZambrowiak: an app for people living in the city of Zambrów with public transport schedules *\*and in future - news, but shhh... it's a secret!\** (work in progress)
+- mZKM: an app for people living in the city of Zambrów with public transport schedules (work in progress)

 ## 🎀 Other
 ![Polish Native](https://img.shields.io/badge/%F0%9F%87%B5%F0%9F%87%B1Polish-native-blue?style=for-the-badge)